-The overarching aim of Dr. Peralta’s current research is to address health-risk behavior and health disparities experienced by traditionally underserved and understudied groups via both qualitative and quantitative methods.
-Specifically, Dr. Peralta’s past and current work relies on testing criminological and sociological theories to better understand the onset and development of heavy episodic drinking behavior, other substance use-behavior, interpersonal violence and HIV-Risk behavior.
-To date, Dr. Peralta has published over 17 peer reviewed articles that examine the influence of sociological phenomena - such as gender socialization (i.e., attitudes, beliefs, gendered characteristics, and expectations of what it means to be male or female) and racial socialization (i.e., racial consciousness, racial/ethnic group attachment) - on alcohol and other drug use and interpersonal violence among diverse populations.
-Qualitative inquiries into the process of marginalization and stigma across four domains (HIV/AIDS, interpersonal violence, sexualities, and substance abuse) and the impact of gender and racial socialization on substance use, HIV-Risk, and interpersonal violence are the focus of his current research.
+The overarching aim of Dr. Peralta’s current research is to examine sources and correlates of substance use behavior, interpersonal violence, and other forms of health-risk and criminal behavior via both qualitative and quantitative methods.
+Specifically, Dr. Peralta’s past and current work relies on testing criminological and sociological theories to better understand heavy episodic drinking behavior, prescription drug use, other forms of substance use-behavior, intimate partner violence and other forms of interpersonal violence.
+To date, Dr. Peralta has published 24 peer reviewed articles that examine the influence of sociological phenomena such as gender identity (i.e., attitudes, beliefs, characteristics, and expectations of what it means to be male or female) stigma and racial discrimination on alcohol and other forms of drug use and instances of interpersonal violence.
+Survey data from college students on interpersonal violence, substance use and abuse, and measures of gender identity are the focus of his current research.

 Dr. Peralta has been awarded three Faculty Research Grants from the University of Akron: “Unraveling the Embodied Meaning of Crime and Deviance Categorization: A Qualitative Study of Attributions Toward and Characterizations of Discredited Behavior and Identities.”
 (Faculty Research Grant (FRG) # 1735); “Alcohol Use among College Youth: The Impact of Race and Gender.”
 (FRG #1667); “Alcohol-Related Intimate Partner Violence within High Risk Populations: Implications for Health Disparity Research” (FRG #1613).